» BLACK WIDOW SPIDER PICTURE

 black widow spider egg picture

 Seven days after mating, the female lays a number of 2000 eggs.
-These eggs have the appearance of jelly capsules of a transparent white, which are protected and separated in different sacks over the web.
+These eggs have the appearance of jelly capsules of a transparent white, which are protected and separated in different sacks all over the web.

 Back to brown recluse spider home

-All contents written by Dr. Brenda Gilmore | contact
+All contents written by Dr. B. Gilmore | contact

 Reproduction in whole or in part is prohibited without the written permission of the publisher